mcusuperuser/embedded_c/docs/operators.md

 | `a + ++b`     | `a + (++b)`                |
 | `a + ++b * c` | `a + ((++b) * c)`          |

-*Note*
+!!!
+Note

-- If functions are part of an expression, there is no way to tell which function is evaluated first.
+    If functions are part of an expression, there is no way to tell which function is evaluated first.

 ### Associativity